igreil/truecaps/README.md

 ## Todo

 * Add modifiers, accents, umlauts etc. for all letters.
-(A-M done fully, >80% all in all)
+(A-O done fully, >80% all in all)
 * Take care of punctuation and numbers (OTF features?
 * Test suite for common Latin (European) languages (>80% done)
 * Full Support for